Programming

 Web API Rust Axum

-The goal is simple, clone the repo, run one command, and you have a working API server that is already production-ready.
+The usage is deadly simple, clone the repo, run one command, and you have a working API server that is already production-ready.

 Project Source https://github.com/thomijasir/axum-starter